mariobox/mariosanchez.org-metalsmith/src/articles/miniexpress.md

 module.exports = router;</code></pre>

 The *home*, *contact* and *about* pages are fairly straight forward.
 The pages dedicated to the car *brands*, though, are where the dynamic nature of the site really shines.
-Since the car brand is part of the URL, the Express app picks each car brand directly from the URL and inserts it in the cars.pug template accordingly, using template literals.
-The application also looks through a [flat data json file](https://github.com/mariobox/minimal-express/blob/master/carsData.json) to pick up the models corresponding to each brand, and inserts them in an unordered list specified in the same cars.pug template.
+Since the car brand is part of the URL, the Express app gets it directly from the URL and inserts it in the cars.pug template using template literals.

+The application also looks through a [flat data json file](https://github.com/mariobox/minimal-express/blob/master/carsData.json) to get the models corresponding to each brand, and inserts them in an unordered list also specified in the cars.pug template.

-The site also makes use of includes, by which the common areas of the site (like navigation menu and footer) are placed in separate pug template files, and called each time the application needs to put together a page following a user request.
+The site also makes use of *includes*, by which the common areas of the site (like the navigation and the footer) are placed in separate pug template files, and called each time the application needs to put together a page following a user request.

 The [source code is on Github](https://github.com/mariobox/minimal-express), if you want to take a closer look.
-I've also placed a [live demo](http://www.mariosanchezcarrion.com:3000) of the site in my [Digital Ocean VPS](https://m.do.co/c/b96aa4f9fdfd) (referral link).
-Other than than, I also recommend checking out the [Express.js documentation](https://expressjs.com/), which is very detailed and clear.
+I've also placed a [live demo](http://www.mariosanchezcarrion.com:3000) in my [Digital Ocean VPS](https://m.do.co/c/b96aa4f9fdfd) (referral link).
+Other than than, I recommend checking out the [Express.js documentation](https://expressjs.com/), which is very detailed and clear.